vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

 UNIFIED WLC

-- THE WLC is a HARDWARE APPLICANCE in a central location of the NETWORK
+- THE WLC is a HARDWARE APPLICANCE in a central location of the Mạng
 - A UNIFIED WLC can support up to about 6000 APs
-- If more than 6000 APs are needed, additional WLCs can be added to the NETWORK
+- If more than 6000 APs are needed, additional WLCs can be added to the Mạng

 ![image](https://github.com/psaumur/CCNA/assets/106411237/922eac1f-6c62-4926-89bb-a447f8be2edd)